Abbey Brewing Company: Personnel

-The general manager and assistant brewer of Abbey Brewing Company is Berkeley Merchant.
-He holds a chemistry degree from Bowdoin College and Master of Business Administration from Boston University.
+The general manager and assistant brewer of Abbey Brewing Company is Berkeley Merchant. =He holds a chemistry degree from Bowdoin College and a Master of Business Administration from Boston University.
 Mr. Merchant is an Oblate of the Monastery of Christ in the Desert, a lay monk with the monastic name of Brother Barnabas, who is a practitioner of Benedictine spirituality.

 The head brewer of the Abbey Brewing Company is Brad Krauss, a native of New Mexico.
 He holds a degree in chemistry from Rice University and has worked in New Mexico craft beer brewing for two decades, including startup work for Rio Bravo Brewing Company (Albuquerque), Wolf Canyon Brewing (Santa Fe), Isotopes Brewing Company (Albuquerque), Bogota Brewing Company (Bogota, Colombia) and La Rana Dorada Brewing (Panama City, Panama).
-"A 30+ year craft brewing veteran and Master BJCP Judge with over 130 medals won in international competiion," he helped them develop original recipes.
+"A 30+ year craft brewing veteran and Master BJCP Judge with over 130 medals won in international competition," he helped them develop original recipes.